Leading Senate Dem says outlook bleak on immigration bills

 A top Republican senator who’s been pivotal in past efforts to find bipartisan compromise on the issue also expressed pessimism.
 Together, the comments by Sens.
 Dick Durbin, D-Ill. and Lindsey Graham, R-S.C., underscored that immigration remains a complex problem for the two parties to tackle successfully, even with Donald Trump no longer in the White House.

-Republican demands to address the surge of young children and families at the Mexican border, plus a lack of needed support in both the House and Senate, were making passage of a comprehensive bill unlikely, Durbin, his chamber’s No. 2 Democratic leader, told reporters.
+Republican demands to address the surge of young children and families at the Mexican border, plus a lack of needed support in both the House and Senate, were making passage of legislation unlikely, Durbin, his chamber’s No. 2 Democratic leader, told reporters.

-“I don’t see a means of reaching” legislation in this two-year Congress, said Durbin, a veteran of past efforts to strike a deal on the issue.
+“I don’t see a means of reaching that,” Durbin, a veteran of past efforts to strike an immigration deal, said of a comprehensive bill in this two-year Congress.
 “I want it.
 I think we are much more likely to deal with discrete elements” of such a plan.

-Yet in the same conversation, Durbin said it would be difficult even dealing with individual, broadly popular immigration proposals, such as forging a pathway to citizenship for Dreamers — U.S. residents brought to the country illegally as children.
+Yet in the same conversation, Durbin said Graham’s insistence on addressing the stream of migrants at the border would make it hard to deal even with individual, broadly popular immigration proposals.
+Among those would be forging a pathway to citizenship for Dreamers — U.S. residents brought to the country illegally as children.

-“I wish we could move one piece at a time, but I don’t think that’s in the cards,” he said.
+“When we start getting into the other areas, it gets much more complicated.
+He knows that,” Durbin said of Graham.
+The Democrat added later, “I wish we could move one piece at a time, but I don’t think that’s in the cards.”

-Graham said the problems at the border make it “much harder” to reach an agreement.
+Graham said the border problems make it “much harder” to reach an agreement.
 He told reporters that he believes a comprehensive bill won’t succeed this year.

 “It’s going to be really hard to get a bipartisan bill put together on anything that has a legalization component until you stop the flow,” he said.